Outdoor Field HockeyUpdated Wednesday December 20, 2017 by WRA Editor.

 LENGTH OF SEASONS:

-The start of each season for the Outdoor and Indoor programs will differ slightly each year based on weather, field availability and the schedules for the school facilities that we rent.
+The start of each season will differ slightly each year based on weather, field availability and the schedules for the school facilities that we rent.

 OVERVIEW OF DIVISIONS - OUTDOOR:

 It is not unusual to have players start in the WRA Program at the Junior level.
 There are 8 teams in this division.
 There is ONE practice a week and one game on Sunday.
 The field is scaled down to match the players size (35yds x 60yds) and they typically play 6 vs 6.
 The WRAFH coaching staff follows a consistent program for skills and teamwork development.
 The real focus for this division is to get the players to not just chase after the ball but to find teammates and pass.
 WINNING IS NOT STRESSED OR RECORDED, POSITIVE SKILL DEVELOPMENT IS PRAISED.
 At the end of season there is a Tournament where the winners compete for medals.
-Protective eyewear is required for this division beginning in 2015.
-Catherine Campbell is the Commissioner for this division (firstname.lastname@example.org).
+Protective eyewear is required for this division.

 This is the big leagues for the WRA.
-The Senior Division, as of 2012 has moved to Germantown Academy for both practices and games.
+The Senior Division plays at Germantown Academy for both practices and games.
 There is ONE practice a week and one game on Sunday.
-The senior division is made up of 8 teams; each team could have up to1 8 players.
+The senior division is made up of 8 teams.
 Games are played on a full size field (50 yds x 100 yds) with 10 players on each side.
-Because of a shortage on goalies the WRA has played without them.
-The goal has a block placed on the goal line that is 36" wide and 18" high to add an obstacle to replicate a goalie.
+WRAFH plays without goalies.
+Instead, the goal has a block placed on the goal line that is 36" wide and 18" high to add an obstacle to replicate a goalie.
 Rosters are made up of an even mix of 7th, 8th, 9th, 10th, and 11th graders (only non-varsity 10th and 11th graders).
-This age mix creates a good learning environment for the younger players to develop in.
+This age mix creates a good learning environment for the younger players to develop their skills.
 Unlike the other divisions, the senior division keeps track of the win/loss records for the season, which determines seeding for the tournament.
 The season has 7 games and a Tournament at the end.
 The tournament is played at Germantown Academy on full size fields.
-Lance Eichert is the Commissioner for this division (firstname.lastname@example.org).

 We really can’t do this without your support.
 If you have sponsored previously we hope that you would consider doing it again this year and if you have never sponsored, this year is a great time to join our program.

-The cost to sponsor a team is $200.00 and you can contact Pat Guaglianone at email@example.com if you have any questions.
+The cost to sponsor a team is $200.00 and you can contact Karen Missimer (email@example.com) or Lauri McCallum (firstname.lastname@example.org) if you have any questions.

 WRA trains high school students (MUST be in at least 9th grade) to officiate the Junior and Intermediate games and the Instructional Tournament games.